-Actuarial Valuation Date Actuarial Value of Assets (a) Actuarial Accrued Liability (AAL) (b) Unfunded AAL (b-a) Funded Ratio (a/b) Covered Payroll (c) UAAL as a Percent of Covered Payroll ((b-a)/c) 7/1/08 \$- \$ 1,502,502 \$ 1,502,502 0% \$ 7,548,810 19.9%
+Actuarial Actuarial Accured UAAL as a Percent of Actuarial Valuation Date Value of Assets (a) Liability (AAL) (b) Unfunded AAL (b-a) Funded Ratio (a/b) Covered Payroll (c) Covered Payroll ((b-a)/c) 7/1/2008 7/1/2011 \$ - \$ 1,502,502 1,477,303 \$ 1,502,502 1,477,303 0% 0% \$ 7,548,810 8,905,358 19.9% 16.6%

 Actuarial Methods and Assumptions - Projections of benefits for financial reporting purposes are based on the substantive plan and include the types of benefits provided at the time of each valuation and the historical pattern of sharing of benefit costs between the employer and plan members to that point.
-The actuarial methods and assumptions used include techniques that are designed to reduce the effects of shortterm volatility in actuarial accrued liabilities and the actuarial value of assets, consistent with the long-term perspective of the calculation.
+The actuarial methods and assumptions used include techniques that are designed to reduce the effects of short-term volatility in actuarial accrued liabilities and the actuarial value of assets, consistent with the long-term perspective of the calculation.

-In the July 1, 2008 actuarial valuation, the projected unit credit method was applied.
-The actuarial assumptions included a 4.5 percent investment rate of return, which is a blended rate of the expected long-term investment returns on plan assets and on the employer's own investments calculated based on the funded level of the plan at the valuation date and on the annual healthcare cost trend rates.
+In the July 1, 2011 actuarial valuation, the projected unit credit method was applied.
+The actuarial assumptions included a 4.0 percent investment rate of return, which is a blended rate of the expected long-term investment returns on plan assets and on the employer's own investments calculated based on the funded level of the plan at the valuation date and on the annual healthcare cost trend rates.
 The valuation assumed annual healthcare cost trend rate of 10.0 percent initially and an ultimate rate of 5.0 percent after ten years.
 The valuation followed generally accepted actuarial methods and included tests as considered necessary to assure the accuracy of the results.
 The UAAL is being amortized over 30 years on a level percent-of-pay, open period basis.